stafiprotocol/developer/docs/architecture/babylon_btc_lsd.md

 ## Contracts

 Contracts plays a vital role in a LSD project.
 It stores the ratio between LST and BTC, as well as the user receipts of staking and other managerial states.
-Begin by deploying the contracts because other services, such as relay service, rely on these contract addresses and logic.
 The Stack consists of three contracts: Factory, LsdToken and StakeManager.

 - StakeManager: a manager contract which contains users staking/unstaking, rate updating and parameters management etc
 - LsdToken: an ERC-20 compatible derived token.
 Users receive this token(LST) after staking and burn it after unstaking